 90.7% of Spanish shoppers participate in ecommerce, and its infrastructure is effective and well developed

 5 Fulfilment models

-The majority of cross-border ecommerce from Spain comes from Italy and other EU countries (totalling over 92% of cross-border transactions).
-56.5% of ecommerce transactions in Spain occurred on foreign sites.
+The majority of cross-border ecommerce of Spain comes from Italy and other EU countries (totalling over 92% of cross-border transactions).
+56.5% of ecommerce transactions in Spain occur on foreign sites.
 When purchasing cross-border, Spanish consumers are more likely to purchase form Germany, France and the UK than any other EU country.
 When purchasing outside of the EU, Spanish consumers are more likely to purchase from the United States and Canada.
 Spain is currently ranked 23rd by World Bank Logistics in terms of performance on global trade logistics.